-Funds are available for qualifying students from lowincome families through Telamon.
+Funds are available for qualifying students from low-income families through Telamon.
 The student is paid a training allowance plus cost of tuition, fee, and books.
 Contact the Telamon Office in Lumberton, NC.

-Workforce Investment Act (WIA)
+Workforce Innovation and Opportunity Act (WIOA)

 Funds are available for displaced and/or dislocated workers.
-Contact your local WIA Office, Employment Security Commission or RCC Financial Aid Office.
+Contact your local WIA Office, Employment Security Commission or the RCC Financial Aid Office.